-Michael Carrino, chef and partner of Trois Cochons, operators of Pig & Prince Restaurant and Gastro-Lounge in Montclair, NJ, is considered by many a rising star in the culinary world.
+Michael Carrino, chef and partner of Trois Cochons, operators of Pig & Prince Restaurant in Montclair, NJ, is considered by many a rising star in the culinary world.
 Recognized for his first concept, Restaurant Passionné, Carrino is known for creating progressive French cuisine utilizing both classical and modern techniques using local, sustainable foods that give true meaning to the term, Jersey Fresh.

 His views are global; his passions are local, and true to his roots.
 Carrino is a proud New Jersey resident – born and raised in the Garden State.
 New Jersey is his home.
 His food is a reflection of the place he calls home.